Mathomeister/josephbahous/README.md

 ---

-## 🚀 Zero-Friction Setup (Prompt-Driven)
+## 🚀 Zero-Friction Setup (Step-by-Step, Safe for Existing Users)

-**Just copy and paste the following prompt into your Cursor chat to set up this project:**
+**Copy and paste the following prompt into your Cursor chat to set up this project:**

 ```
-Set up this project for me:
+I want to set up this project for use with Cursor AI.
+Please guide me step by step, and do NOT overwrite or disrupt any of my existing MCP server configurations unless I explicitly confirm.
+For each step:
+- Explain what you are about to do and why
+- Ask for my confirmation before making any changes (especially to .cursor/mcp.json or global MCP settings)
+- If I have existing MCP servers, show me what will be added or changed, and let me choose to merge, skip, or customize
+- After each step, wait for my input before proceeding
-- Initialize the project structure if needed
+- Only initialize the project structure if it is missing
-- Configure `.cursor/mcp.json` with all recommended MCP servers, including Shrimp Task Manager (set DATA_DIR to an absolute path inside this project)
+- When configuring Shrimp Task Manager or any other MCP, ensure DATA_DIR is unique to this project and does not conflict with other projects
-- Ensure all agent rules are in place
-- Tell me if I need to install anything (Node.js, npm, etc.)
-- Guide me to restart Cursor and enable the MCP servers
-- Show me how to start using Shrimp for task management and which agent to talk to for project planning
+- At the end, summarize what was set up and provide next steps for using the agents and task manager
+- **Also, check if this project is still connected to the original template repository.
+If so, guide me through:**
+  - Removing the original remote (so I don't push to the template by mistake)
+  - Adding my own new remote (ask for the URL)
+  - Pushing the project to my new repository
+  - Explain each step and ask for confirmation before making changes
+- **Before making any git changes, check if you have the necessary permissions in Cursor to manage git remotes and push to repositories.
+If not, guide me to enable these permissions in Cursor settings.**

+Let's begin the setup process now.
 ```

-**That's it!** The agent will walk you through the rest, including:
-- Setting up MCP servers for web search, browser tools, git, filesystem, and Shrimp Task Manager
-- Ensuring DATA_DIR for Shrimp is unique to this project (e.g., `/absolute/path/to/your-project/shrimp-data`)
-- Providing next steps for using agents and managing tasks
+---

+## Why Step-by-Step?
+- **Protects your existing Cursor/MCP setup**
+- **Lets you review and approve each change**
+- **Ensures a smooth onboarding for both new and experienced users**

 ---